Subanen -Philippine Flag unity

 Subanen Goernment Hierarchy

-Subanen people settled Mindanao Islands since more than 4,200 B.C. as it is proven by the archeologist through artifacts unearthed within the Ancient Subanen territory as shown in the map.
+The Subanen people first settled in the Mindanao Islands more than 4,200 years ago, as evidenced by archaeological findings of unearthed artifacts within their ancient Subanen territory as depicted in historical maps..

 Ancient times Subanen territory